williamstern/interop/README.md

 AUVSI SUAS Software Repository
-This repository contains the software for the AUVSI SUAS competition.
 ================================================================================

 Repostiory Contents:
     1. /setup: This folder contains automated setup scripts for dependencies.
     2. /src: This folder contains the source code for competition systems
     3. /deploy: This folder contains automated scripts for deploying

 Users should first execute the scripts in the setup folder to install dependencies and prepare the system for development and deployment.